 Most toothpastes contain abrasives that can get into those pores and help remove surface stains.
 Still, proper brushing technique is crucial.
-Use all the whitening toothpaste you want: if you don’t brush your teeth properly, you’re wasting your time.

 There are also toothpastes that contain chemicals such as blue covarine that stick to tooth enamel and causes them to appear whiter.

 Abrasive toothpaste paired with good brushing has the ability to remove surface stains.
 However, if you’re looking for that “Hollywood white” smile you see celebrities wear, you’ll need to go further.